leshaan99/front-end/README.md

-# MoMo
+# Online Liquor Store front-end
-I create a
+I create a full stack e-commerce web application front end to do online shopping using React.js, CSS.
+Customers can view the product.
+Simple design use for easy to use and more user atraction.